yazonnile/svelidation/readme.md

 ![Svelidation](https://svgshare.com/i/GUq.svg)

 Easily customizable library for `validation` scenarios in `svelte` components.
-Need to validate just few simple inputs?
-Or need to build huge form with dynamic steps?
+Need to validate just a few simple inputs?
+Or need to build a huge form with dynamic steps?
 No problems.
 Svelidation was born for it!

 ![NPM](https://img.shields.io/npm/l/svelidation) ![npm](https://img.shields.io/npm/v/svelidation)